-We will now proceed to run MCMC for the ACDM model.
-The epic.py script accepts four commands (besides gui): run, analyze, plot and monitor.
+We will now proceed to run MCMC for the $\Lambda$ CDM model.
+The epic.py script accepts five commands (besides gui): run, analyze, plot, monitor and burst.
 The commands may be issued from any location if you are on Unix in an environment created with venv.
 In other configurations you may need to run the commands from the EPIC's home directory and/or add python at the beginning of the command.